 - Excellence in academic achievement, intellectual pursuits, and creative endeavors

-- Involvement in student clubs and organizations, athletics, other extracurricular activities, or work
+- Involvement in clubs and organizations, athletics, extracurricular activities, or work

 - Extraordinary circumstances

-- A significant commitment to community engagement, citizenship, and leadership
+- Significant commitment to community engagement, citizenship, and leadership

 - Ability to contribute to and benefit from a culturally and intellectually diverse learning community